severalnines/docs/user-guide/mongodb/dashboards.rst

-.. _MySQL - Dashboards:
+.. _MongoDB - Dashboards:

 Dashboards
 ----------

 ..
-Note:: This feature is introduced in version 1.7.0.
+Note:: This feature is introduced in version 1.7.1.

 This feature is only applicable for agent-based monitoring using Prometheus.
 You will be presented with a notification panel to enable agent-based monitoring if it has not been activated.